-We characterize the effects of the GMT for two different types of non-haven instruments: tax rates (section 2) and subsidies (section 3).
+We characterize the effects of the GMT for two different types of non-haven instruments: (distortionary) tax rates (section 2) and (lump sum) subsidies (section 3).
+In the former case, the tax rate is a government choice variable and a firm can influence the tax bill in the high-tax country through profit shifting, while in the latter case the subsidy (or possibly tax) is lump sum conditional on being located in that region, regardless of the profit shifting decision.
 The former captures the situation where governments use business taxes like the corporate tax rate as the main fiscal instrument to attract firms.
 The adjustment of the corporate tax rate could be seen as a long-term outcome of the GMT.
-Subsidies, by contrast, are often used by governments to target specific firms, or are used when business tax rates are hard to change politically.
+Lump sum subsidies (or taxes) can be seen as a different type of instrument that does not relate to taxable corporate profits directly.
+Outright subsidies are often used by governments to target specific firms, or are used when business tax rates are hard to change politically.
 Empirical evidence provided by Ossa (2019), Mast (2020) and Slattery and Zidar (2020) show that US states and localities make indeed use of various forms of subsidies to attract businesses.

 When governments compete in tax rates, we show that an increase in the non-haven tax rate is sufficient for non-haven tax revenues to increase (Prop.
-1), which is akin to strategic complementarity.
-In this case, revenues increase by more than what would be predicted from the reduction in profit shifting alone.
+1), which is akin to strategic complementarity.7 In this case, revenues increase by more than what would be predicted from the reduction in profit shifting alone.
 The non-haven tax rate increases (decreases) if the initial tax revenues per firm are low (high).
 In further characterization (Prop.
 2), we find that if profit shifting is very costly, tax competition is lax and thus non-haven tax rates are likely to decrease as a response to the GMT.
 By contrast, when profit shifting has eroded tax revenues of non-haven governments initially, tax revenues increase.